delawaremathguy/ShoppingList14/README.md

 That design worked in version 1.0 of ShoppingList, but I decided that I should go back and revisit the design again.
 What always bothered me about the current state of SwiftUI view code that I see that uses @FetchRequest is that such a view often needs to understand that the data it processes come from Core Data.
 The view must also know some of the gritty details of Core Data (e.g. @FetchRequests needed to know about sortDescriptors and keyPaths) and possibly know when to unwrap or test for nil values.

 The design in this app now lives somewhere between MVVM and a basic, @FetchRequest-driven SwiftUI app structure.
-My goal in getting to this structure is that all SwiftUI views should follow these three rules:
+My goal in getting to this structure was that all SwiftUI views should follow these three rules:

 * a View should never "really" know that its data comes from Core Data;